Agnieszka-21/yoga-mats/README.md

 ![Footer](https://github.com/lucyrush/readme-template/blob/master/media/love_running_footer.png)

-- __Choose your mat__
+- __The Choose Your Mat Page__

-  - The Choose your mat page will provide the user with a list of questions to help them make an informed decision, a table to easily compare different types of mats and their suitability for different needs, as well as an embedded YouTube video with a tutorial on the same topic.
+  - The Choose your mat page will provide the user with the following:
+    - a list of questions to help them make an informed decision,
+    - a table to easily compare different types of mats and their suitability for different needs,
+    - as well as an embedded YouTube video with a tutorial on the same topic.
   - This section is valuable to the user as they will be able to easily decide which type of yoga mat is best for their unique needs and practice style.

 ![Gallery](https://github.com/lucyrush/readme-template/blob/master/media/love_running_gallery.png)